Kid Icarus: Uprising: Synopsis

-Pit attempts to destroy Hades with the Three Sacred Treasures, but Hades easily destroys them and eats Pit.
-After escaping from Hades' insides, Pit is guided by Palutena to the home of Dyntos, God of the Forge, who fashions a mecha Great Sacred Treasure after Pit proves himself worthy in three trials.
+Dark Pit takes Pit to the Rewind Spring so time can be reversed for Pit's body.
+Upon arrival, Pandora's essence escapes from Dark Pit and uses the Spring to restore her body before being defeated by Dark Pit.
+Pit is restored by the Spring, while the loss of Pandora's powers leaves Dark Pit unable to fly on his own.
+Now restored, Pit attempts to destroy Hades with the Three Sacred Treasures, but Hades easily destroys them and attempts to eat Pit.
+After escaping from Hades' insides, Pit is guided by Palutena to the home of the Forge God Dyntos, who fashions a new Great Sacred Treasure after Pit proves himself in multiple trials.
 Launching a fresh assault, Pit succeeds in injuring Hades, but the Great Sacred Treasure is badly damaged, leaving only its cannon intact.
-Hades attempts to launch a massive attack on Pit and a nearby town, but Medusa, whom Hades revived again, sacrifices herself to create an opening.
-With Palutena's and Viridi's help, Pit uses the cannon to vaporize Hades, saving humanity.
-As he and Dark Pit celebrate among the townspeople, he manages to talk Viridi down from another attack.
-If the player waits five minutes after the credits end, a disembodied Hades speaks to the player, pretending to delete their save data and postulating he will return for the next sequel in another twenty-five years.
+Hades attempts to launch a final attack, but a revived Medusa injures him further before being killed by Hades for defying him.
+This enables Palutena to supercharge the cannon, and Pit uses it to destroy Hades' body, saving the world.
+In a post-credits scene, the disembodied Hades states he will likely return in another twenty-five years.